CFO Compensation Report 2025: Startup vs Mid-Market vs Enterprise

 Highest-Paying Metro Areas

-• San Francisco Bay Area: Commands 25-35% premiums over national averages, with mid-market CFOs often earning $450,000+ base
+• San Francisco Bay Area: Offers some of the highest salaries for CFOs in the country, driven by the high cost of living and dense concentration of technology and venture-backed companies.
+Commands 25-35% premiums over national averages, with mid-market CFOs often earning $450,000+ base.

-• Boston: Life sciences and technology sectors push compensation 15-25% above national averages
+• Boston: Life sciences and technology sectors push compensation 15-25% above national averages.

-• Los Angeles: Entertainment and technology industries support 15-20% premiums
+• Los Angeles: Entertainment and technology industries support 15-20% premiums.

-• Seattle: Technology sector concentration drives 15-20% higher compensation despite lower cost of living than San Francisco
+• Seattle: Technology sector concentration drives 15-20% higher compensation despite lower cost of living than San Francisco.

 Cost-Adjusted Southern and Midwest Ranges